andriybyelikov/libsapling/README.md

 \* For complete deallocation of a path based collection you can invoke path deletion targeting all nodes.

-\** Tree based collection traversal here is done in no useful order, just traversing all to get a Graphviz Dot dump.
+\** Tree based collection traversal here is done in inorder.

 \*** Regular Expression Automata graphs are constructed using specialized builder functions and operators.
 Deletion isn't currently provided and access